Gladstone Commercial Fundamentally Outperforming Peers

 The Buy Thesis

-Gladstone Commercial (GOOD) is among the most reliable and steady REITs.
-Its predictable cashflows stem from long contracts with sturdy tenants.
-Gladstone’s specialty is credit underwriting and through their proprietary process of vetting tenants GOOD’s cashflows seem to always outperform expectations.
-Despite its resilience, GOOD is trading at a massive discount to peers and a double digit dividend yield.
+Gladstone Commercial (NASDAQ:GOOD) is among the most reliable and steady REITs.
+Its predictable cash flows stem from long contracts with sturdy tenants.
+Gladstone's specialty is credit underwriting, and through their proprietary process of vetting tenants, GOOD's cash flows seem to always outperform expectations.
+Despite its resilience, GOOD is trading at a massive discount to peers and a double-digit dividend yield.
 Fundamentally, GOOD is handling this crisis significantly better than its peers.
 We see substantial upside to fair value.

 GOOD just released an update on its impact from COVID.
-Importantly, 98% of April rent has been collected and the other 2% has been deferred with a plan in place to have it collected in small increments through March 2021.
+Importantly, 98% of April rent has been collected, and the other 2% has been deferred with a plan in place to have it collected in small increments through March 2021.
 From the release:

 "In April 2020, Gladstone Commercial granted deferrals to three (3) tenants representing approximately 2% of total portfolio rents.
 The agreements with these tenants include current partial payment in exchange for rent deferrals of varying terms with deferred amounts to be paid by the respective tenant back to Gladstone Commercial, for the period starting in July 2020 and ending through March 2021."

-2% of rent being deferred is quite manageable and I want to put into perspective how much better this is than what everyone else is experiencing.
+2% of rent being deferred is quite manageable, and I want to put into perspective how much better this is than what everyone else is experiencing.

-Agree Realty (ADC), a peer triple net REIT, recently reported Q1 earnings and along with it gave an update on April rent collection.
+Agree Realty (NYSE:ADC), a peer triple net REIT, recently reported Q1 earnings and along with it gave an update on April rent collection.

 33% of ADC's tenants requested deferrals and only 87% of April rent was collected.